edelvalle/django-triplets/README.md

 api.remove(("berlin", "located_in", "germany"))
 ```

-And it will propagate through the inferred triplets; so "berlin", "spandau" and
+And it will propagate through the inferred facts; so "berlin", "spandau" and
-"mitte" will be no longer *part_of* *germany*:
+"mitte" will be no longer _part_of_ _germany_:

 ```python
 answers = api.solve([(Var("place"), "part_of", "europe")])